sergatron/Portfolio/README.md

 #### Feb 2020 – Mar 2020
 Project descriptionThis competition aims to build counterfactual models to predict buildings' energy usage.
 A successful model should scale well and minimize the Root Mean Squared Log Error.
 Counterfactual models are estimates of energy usage before any improvements are made within the building.
 This estimate is then compared with the actual energy usage after the improvements to calculate energy usage and confirm that the improvements are in fact working.

-This project takes results a step further to create a web application to present the predictions given some user inputs.
-Its usage is presented below.
-Further work involves deploying the model but for the moment it must be run locally.

 ## [Article Recommendations](https://github.com/sergatron/recommendations_with_IBM)
 #### Jan 2020